Home » Octopus Tracker Tariff Prices

 Is the Octopus Tracker Tariff still a good deal?

-The Energy Price Cap is predicted to go down by 8% on 1st July 2024.
-This July Energy Price Cap will be based on past wholesale energy rates.
-On the Octopus Tracker tariff, you’ll be on these reduced prices now as the Octopus Tracker tariff follows current and not past wholesale energy prices.
+The Energy Price Cap rose by 1.2% on 1st January 2025 and is predicted to rise by at least a further 2% on 1st April 2025.
+This October Energy Price Cap will be based on past wholesale energy rates.
+On the Octopus Tracker tariff, you’ll have already paid these higher prices as the Octopus Tracker tariff follows current and not past wholesale energy prices.
+However, so far the monthly average unit price hasn’t exceeded the Octopus flexible rate.

-The most up-to-date predictions by Cornwall Insight published on 28th March 2024 (the ones used by Martin Lewis) predict that the Energy Price Cap will reduce in price by a further 8% on the 1st of July 24.
-The announcement will be made on the 25thΒ of May 2024.
+The most recent analysts’ predictions (the ones used by Martin Lewis) predict that the Energy Price Cap will increase by between 3 and 5% on 1 April 2025.
+The announcement will be made towards the end of February 2025.

 You can read more on the Octopus Tracker Tariff FAQ page.